Toolbox Reference#

 .

-In case of a cache hit, archive is retrieved and available at its original
+In the event of a cache hit, the archive is retrieved and available at its original

 path in the job environment.

-Each archive is restored in the current path from where the function is called.
+Each archive is restored in the current path from which the function is called.

-In case of cache miss, the comma-separated fallback takes over and command looks up the next key.
-If no archives are restored command exits with 0.
+In the event of a cache miss, the comma-separated fallback takes over and the command looks up the next key.
+If no archives are restored, this command exits with 0.

 cache has_key key#